valery-judah/leetcode-python/docs/interview-framework.md

 - It bounds the problem space.
 For example, perhaps you ask the interviewer, "Is it guaranteed that all integers in this array are positive?".
 If the answer is yes, then you don't have to account for the entire negative integer space, which could potentially make the problem much easier to solve.
 - It shows the interviewer that you're proactively thinking about edge cases.
 Interviews are as much about showing that you're capable of thinking critically and thoroughly as it is about raw coding ability.
 - It allows you and the interviewer to agree on an understanding of the problem.
 Occasionally, I've given a problem to a candidate and they solved a slightly different problem.
-Making sure that you and your interviewer are on the same page about what your task is before you begin.
+Making sure that you and your interviewer are on the same page about what your problem is before you begin.

 For data structures, I've divided the questions into two broad categories: